In-N-Out Burger Logo

 The arrow best embodies the dynamic that is inherent in the name In-N-Out.
 And it not only calls for action but also points the way.
 And its boomerang curve suggests that customers will be back for more than one burger or French fry.
 The combination of symbolism and psychological impact makes the logo a marketing success.

 The logo is used on road signs and inside restaurants.
-It has become an iconic element of In-N-Out Burger branding, without which it is impossible to imagine the chain.
-The Snyder family is not in a hurry to change it, realizing the importance of tradition and sticking to the 1954 design.
+It has become an iconic element of In-N-Out Burger branding, without which the chain is impossible to imagine.
+The Snyder family is not hurrying to change it, realizing the importance of tradition and sticking to the 1954 design.

 Font and Colors